MENU

 Just before 8:30am on Saturday morning, countries reached a stalemate on establishing a brand-new global biodiversity fund under the COP’s governance, which had been a key demand of developing countries.

-As a requested check revealed that the COP no longer achieved quorum, discussions on the contours and governance of this fund will resume at a reconvening of COP16, likely to happen in tandem with next year’s intersessional talks.
+As a requested check revealed that the COP no longer achieved quorum, discussions on the contours and governance of this fund will resume at a reconvening of COP16, in Rome in February 2025.

 The draft decision text published by the COP16 Colombian presidency in the early hours of Saturday morning that proposed establishing a new global biodiversity fund.
 The text could not be passed without a quorum.
 Source: UN CBD (2024)